HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instructions to manage caches

 While cache flushes and deletions are under software control, cache insertions are alway done by hardware.
 The PCA instruction manages the cache flush and deletion.
 A cache is typically organized in cache lines, which are the unit of transfer between the layers of the memory hierarchy.
 The PCA instruction will flush and/or purge the cache line corresponding to the virtual address.
-A data page ca be flushed and then purged or just purged.
+A data page can be flushed and then purged or just purged.
 A code page can only be purged.

 ### Instruction and Data TLBs